 - 1. When a Trustee plans to vote "no," - 2.
 When a Trustee needs further information or discussion before deciding how to vote. - A member of the public may request that an item be pulled from the Consent Agenda and discussed/voted upon separately, during the initial time for public input.
-However, it is within the exclusive purview of the Board to decide whether or not an item is pulled from the Consent Agenda. - ➤ Pulled items trail to the end of the entire Consent Agenda. - ➤ Prior to the vote seeking approval for the Consent Agenda, Board Members may comment on an item without pulling it from the Consent Agenda.
+However, it is within the exclusive purview of the Board to decide whether or not an item is pulled from the Consent Agenda. - > Pulled items trail to the end of the entire Consent Agenda. - Prior to the vote seeking approval for the Consent Agenda, Board Members may comment on an item without pulling it from the Consent Agenda. - Add goals of consent agenda items.